PhilipAbed/RenovateTutorial/README.md

 4) Dependency Dashboard

-We will begin this tutorial by providing basic “getting started” information.
+We will begin this tutorial by providing basic `getting started` information.
 This includes: Renovate App configuration and installation, default settings, and basic Renovate functionality.

-Later, we will dive deeper into functional use-cases, advanced features, and “best practices” capabilities in order to use Renovate to its fullest.
+Later, we will dive deeper into functional use-cases, advanced features, and `best practices` capabilities in order to use Renovate to its fullest.

 ## Part 1 - Installation